Belle (Disney character): Cultural impact

 Belle is widely regarded as one of Disney's most beloved heroines, (Note: Attributed to multiple references:) whose popularity film historian Justin Humphreys of The Hook described as "staggering".
 In 2016, Scott Huver of People said the character's "popularity remains a force to be reckoned with" over 25 years after the film's release.
 Kelsie Gibson of People declared her among "the most recognizable animated characters of all time", and a writer for the Yale Daily News called her "One of Disney's best heroines".
 In 2023, The A.V.
 Club ranked Belle the 10th greatest animated Disney character of all time, deeming her essential to Beauty and the Beast's reputation as one of Disney's greatest films.
 Business Insider readers voted Belle the 15th most iconic female film character.
 Belle was the only animated heroine nominated for the American Film Institute's 50 greatest heroes ranking.
 She was ranked Disney's second most iconic character by the Daily Mirror, behind only Mickey and Minnie Mouse.
 Meanwhile, PopMatters ranked her Disney's second-best hero.
 People described her as one of "The World's Most Beautiful Cartoon Characters" in 2016.
 The character was ranked 64th on UGO's list of the most attractive female cartoon characters, and 14th on Complex's "25 Hottest Cartoon Women of All Time".
 Considered to be a style icon, E! ranked Belle the second best-dressed Disney Princess.
 Her ball gown is widely regarded as one of the most famous dresses in film history.
 Belle appeared on Stylist's list of the "Best beauty looks in Disney" twice, for both her hairstyles.
 As of 2022, Entertainment Weekly ranked Belle's hairstyles seventh among the Disney princesses.

 According to journalist Emily Zemler, characters like Belle helped prove that strong female protagonists are capable of drawing audiences into theatres.
 Becoming a prolific screenwriter after Beauty and the Beast, Woolverton has achieved notoriety for her dedication to writing strong female characters.
 Since Belle, most of Woolverton's heroines have been headstrong and independent, namely Nala from The Lion King (1994), Mulan from Mulan (1998), Alice from Alice in Wonderland (2010), and Maleficent from Maleficent (2014).
 Susan Wloszczyna of IndieWire said Woolverton's Belle "set a new standard for fully fleshed-out fairy-tale heroines", in turn paving the way for Katniss Everdeen from The Hunger Games, and Anna and Elsa from Frozen (2013).
 Woolverton remains protective of Belle.
 In Beauty and the Beast, Belle performs the film's opening number, "Belle", which was nominated for the Academy Award for Best Original Song at the 64th Academy Awards in 1992.
 To commemorate her work on Beauty and the Beast and various contributions to Disney, O'Hara was honored with a Disney Legends award on August 19, 2011.
+Susan Egan, who originated the role of Belle in the Broadway production, was also honored as a Disney Legend in 2026 for her portrayal and for her other contributions to the company.